-- A financial instrument that is not credit-impaired on initial recognition is classified in 'Stage 1' and has its credit risk continuously monitored by the Company. - If a significant increase in credit risk ('SICR') since initial recognition is identified, the financial instrument is moved to 'Stage 2' but is not yet deemed to be creditimpaired.
-The identification of SICR is measured via a change in one year probability of default between the date of inception of facility and the date of IFRS 9 ECL run. - If the financial instrument is credit-impaired, the financial instrument is then moved to 'Stage 3'. - Financial assets in Stage 1 have their ECL measured at an amount equal to the portion of lifetime expected credit losses that result from default events possible within the next 12 months.
-Instruments in Stages 2 or 3 have their ECL measured based on expected credit losses on a lifetime basis. - A pervasive concept in measuring the ECL in accordance with IFRS 9 is that it should consider forward-looking information.
+- A financial instrument that has not suffered any Significant Increase in Credit Risk ("SICR") since initial recognition or is not credit-impaired on initial recognition is classified in 'Stage 1'.
+If a significant increase in credit risk ('SICR') since initial recognition is identified, then the financial instrument is moved to 'Stage 2' but is not yet deemed to be credit impaired.
+Amongst other factors, the identification of SICR is measured via a change in one year probability of default between the date of inception of facility and the date of IFRS 9 ECL run.
+Other factors include restructuring and account irregularities. - If the financial instrument is credit-impaired, the financial instrument is then moved to 'Stage 3'. - Financial assets in Stage 1 have their ECL measured at an amount equal to lifetime expected credit losses that result from default events possible within the next 12 months.
+Instruments in Stages 2 have their ECL measured based on expected credit losses on a lifetime basis. - Financial assets in Stage 3 are measured at an amount equal to lifetime expected credit losses or specific provision. - A pervasive concept in measuring the ECL in accordance with IFRS 9 is that it should consider forward-looking information.